roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Cluster/Manage clusters/Cluster certificates/Renew expiring Kubernetes cluster certificates.md

 5. In the **Note** message, click **Confirm**.

-    The following figure appears after the cluster certificates are renewed.
+    The following message appears after the cluster certificates are renewed.

     -   In the Update Certificate message, **The certificate has been updated** appears.
     -   On the Clusters page, the **Update Certificate** button disappears.